 Source: Bloomberg | Quint

-Therefore, It is important for the hiring company to collect the safety performance history of the driver from all the DOT-regulated employers for whom the driver has worked for three years prior to the date of application.
+Therefore, the hiring company needs to collect the safety performance history of the driver from all the DOT-regulated employers for whom the driver has worked for three years before the date of application.
 The company must complete this process within thirty days of commencement of the driver’s employment.

 DOT Physical Exam

-Studies from the University of Utah School of Medicine show that 34% of examined DOT truck drivers have at least one medical condition such as heart disease, diabetes, back pain.
+Studies from the University of Utah School of Medicine show that 34% of examined DOT truck drivers have at least one medical condition such as heart disease, diabetes, and back pain.
 Drivers operating commercial vehicles must take up the DOT physical exam to ensure safety for themselves and other drivers on the road.
-This tests their ability to perform the driving tasks in a safe manner.
+This tests their ability to perform the driving tasks safely.
 Once the test is complete, the employer must get a Medical Examiner’s Certificate (MEC) which is valid for two years.

-Given the tight labour market, the number of people with felony records are on the rise in the U.S. The trucking industry is today becoming a new hope for felons, and lots of companies are actively hiring felons given the demand.
-Therefore, the hiring company should run thorough criminal background checks at local, state and federal levels to reveal any criminal convictions.
+Given the tight labor market, the number of people with felony records is on the rise in the U.S. The trucking industry is today becoming a new hope for felons, and lots of companies are actively hiring felons given the demand.
+Therefore, the hiring company should run thorough criminal background checks at local, state, and federal levels to reveal any criminal convictions.

-In addition to all the above checks, hiring companies can perform necessary checks pertaining to the driver’s educational background, the previous employment history, Social Security Number (SSN) checks to ensure its validity, National Sex Offender Registry Search to search the sex offender registries of different states.
+In addition to all the above checks, hiring companies can perform necessary checks about the driver’s educational background, the previous employment history, Social Security Number (SSN) checks to ensure its validity, National Sex Offender Registry Search to search the sex offender registries of different states.

-The demand for truck driving jobs in the United States is on the rise.
-With trucking companies looking to hire resources, we at Truckbook are committed to help truckers land up that perfect job.
-Download Truckbook from the App Store or Google Play Store and get trucking!
+The demand for truck driving jobs in the United States is high.
+With trucking companies looking to hire resources, we at TruckBook are committed to helping truckers land that perfect job.
+Download TruckBook from the App Store or Google Play Store and get trucking!